-Learn more about health insurance regulations on our ObamaCare health insurance rules page
+Learn more about the official health insurance regulations on our ObamaCare health insurance rules page.

 The cost of your health care on the online Health Insurance Exchange depends on many factors.
 The primary factors are income and what type of plan you want to purchase.
-Plans range from basic with minimal coverage to all encompassing high-end plans.
-(ObamaCare has raised the standards of health care, so all plans have the new basic benefits laid out by ObamaCare).
+Plans range from basic with minimal coverage to nearly all encompassing high-end plans.

-Even though we don't know the exact cost of insurance bought through the health insurance exchanges, the ObamaCare exchanges should lower the cost of health insurance premiums by 7% to 10%.
+Even though we don't know the exact cost of insurance bought through the health insurance exchanges, the ObamaCare exchanges should, on average, lower the cost of health insurance premiums by 7% to 10%.
 The following factors are projected to decrease the cost of premiums:

 Currently the average American pays about 20% of their income for health insurance.
-Based off of what we know so far the exchanges "Bronze plans" and "Sliver plans" are capped at 9.5% of your income for 300 - 400% FLP.
-It's a sliding scale so those under will pay less.
+Based off of what we know so far, the exchanges' "Bronze plans" and "Silver plans" are capped at 9.5% of your income for 300 - 400% FPL.
+It's a sliding scale so those who make less, will pay less due to cost assistance offered through the exchange in the form of premium tax credits.
 "Gold plans" and "Platinum plans" can cost no more than 12% of income.
 Although high end plans may be subject to a 40% excise tax depending on cost.
 Depending on your income you may pay only a percentage of the total cost.